 Vehicles transporting children in care must be in safe operating condition.
 Vehicles must be covered by liability insurance.
 The driver must have a current, valid driver's license.
-Children under the age of 5 must be in appropriate and correctly installed child car seats.
-(Refer to Car Seats) All other children must be appropriately and correctly restrained.
+Children must be in appropriate and correctly installed child car seats.
+(Refer to Car Seats/Child Restraint Systems) All other children must be appropriately and correctly restrained.
 Vehicles must have enough seat and seat belts for all passengers.
 Children in care may not ride in the bed of trucks.